marcanuy/simpleit.rocks/docs/web/_posts/2016-11-10-automatically-tweet-new-blog-posts-based-in-rss.md

-This method is specially useful for websites that has been built with static site generators, like [Jekyll]({% link docs/ruby/jekyll/index.md %}) for example, where they automatically publish a RSS feed with new content in each build.
+This method is specially useful for websites that has been built with static site generators, like [Jekyll]({% link docs/ruby/jekyll/index.md %}) for example, where they automatically publish a RSS feed with its new posts in each build.

 Based in this information, you can set up a script in another server that will check the above feed, and if it detects new posts it will